My Purpose as a Mentor

 Born and raised on Long Island, New York , I was one of the few western monastic disciples of Chan Master Sheng Yen, having trained for 11 years from 2004 – 2015.
 From 2004 – 2008, I lived at the Dharma Drum Mountain World Center for Buddhist Education, Taiwan, and received a ministerial degree at the Dharma Drum Sangha University.
 After graduating from the seminary, I served as the counselor for the male students of the Chan Meditation Studies Department.
 As their mentor, I helped them to find balance a midst their transition into the monastic way of life, providing guidance on a group as well as individual basis.

 After returning to the U.S., I was stationed as the Director of the Dharma Drum Retreat Center (DDRC), NY, from 2009 to 2014.
 During this time I mentored and coached hundreds of volunteers, visitors, and participants.
 In addition to holding group discussion/communication sessions, I also held routine one-to-one meetings to counsel people individually.
-It was my role to assist these people adjust to a life of intensive meditation practice, selfless service, as well as living harmoniously with a tight-knit group.
+It was my role to assist these people in adjusting to a life of discipline, intensive meditation practice, selfless service, as well as living harmoniously with a tight-knit group.
 This experience of closely mentoring people helped me to gain a deeper understanding of the causes of human suffering and how to resolve them.

 Over the span of my monastic life, I led, attended and assisted with numerous intensive meditation retreats in U.S., East Asia, and Europe, designed to help deepen the calm and clarity of one’s mind and balance one’s daily lifestyle.
-Because of these numerous opportunities to sit in silence with myself, I’ve learned how to clearly observe my own pains and obstacles, see their causes clearly, and dissolve them.
+Because of these numerous opportunities to sit in silence with myself, I’ve learned how to clearly observe my own pains and obstacles, see their causes clearly, work with and gradually transform them.
 Having such ability, I’m able to understand other people’s issues and help them resolve theirs as well.

 During these retreats, I had the opportunity to work with and study under many of Master Sheng Yen’s lineage successors, including Venerable Chi Chern (繼程法師), Zarko Andricevic, and Simon Child.
 Because of this, I was able to adopt aspects of their teaching style into my own practice.